 In this example, the egress IBCF forwards the SIP INVITE to the ingress IBCF in the emergency caller’s home network.
 Note that depending on the scenario, the callback call may traverse other interconnecting networks.

-The ingress IBCF in the emergency caller’s home network forwards the SIP INVITE message to the CSCF.

-Upon receiving the SIP INVITE, the CSCF in the emergency caller’s home network initiates a terminating trigger to the STI-VS for the INVITE.
+The emergency caller’s home service provider (Service Provider A) ingress IBCF initiates a verificationRequest to the STI-VS.

 NOTE: The STI-VS must be invoked before terminating call processing.

-The STI-VS determines the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR as per [ATIS-1000074].
+The terminating SP STI-VS uses the “x5u” field in the PASSporT Protected Header per RFC 8225 to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR.

 The STI-VS validates the certificate and then extracts the public key as per [ATIS-1000074].
-It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header fields, which validate the caller identity and RPH field content used when the INVITE content was signed by the STI-AS.
+It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header fields, which validates the caller identity and RPH field content used when the caller identity and RPH content were signed by the STI-AS.

 The STI-VS may interact with the CVT based on local policy and agreements between the 9-1-1 Authority and the analytics/CVT provider.

-Depending on the result of the validation process, the STI-VS includes an appropriate indicator and passes the INVITE back to the CSCF.
+Depending on the result of the STI validation, the STI-VS includes an appropriate indicator (that may be defined outside of this document) and returns a verificationResponse containing a verstatValue to the IBCF.

 NOTE: The use of “verstat” values specific to RPH signing is for further study.
-If a separate “verstat” value associated with verification of the RPH is defined, the SIP INVITE message will need to carry multiple “verstat” values.
+If a separate “verstat” value associated with verification of the RPH is defined, the SIP INVITE message will need to carry an additional “verstat” value associated with the RPH signing.

+The IBCF continues to set up the callback call to the CSCF.

 The CSCF continues to set up the callback call toward the emergency caller.

+The terminating SIP UA receives the INVITE and normal SIP processing of the call continues, returning “200 OK” or optionally setting up media end-to-end.

 Procedures for SIP RPH Signing

-This section will detail the procedures at key elements in the architecture that play a role in attesting, signing and verifying the information in the SIP RPH field in the context of emergency calling.
+This section will detail the procedures at key elements in the architecture that play a role in asserting, signing and verifying the information in the SIP RPH field in the context of emergency calling.

 Procedures at the IBCF